Riyam224/Interactive-Physics---use-Draggable-and-DragTarget/README.md

 home_view.dart

 Implements the playground:
- • _buildDraggableBall() → Creates draggable balls with bounce effect.
+	•	_buildDraggableBall() → Creates draggable balls with bounce effect
- • _buildTarget() → Creates targets that accept only the correct color ball.
+	•	_buildTarget() → Creates targets that accept only the correct color ball
- • _buildBall() → Animates ball scaling when being dragged.
+	•	_buildBall() → Animates ball scaling when being dragged
- • _ballShape() → Defines the circular design with shadows.
+	•	_ballShape() → Defines the circular design with shadows

 ⸻